BeauClancy/finalCapstone/README.md

 ## Credits

-The used data set was provided by (Datafiniti's Product Database via Kaggle)[https://www.kaggle.com/datasets/datafiniti/consumer-reviews-of-amazon-products].
+The used data set was provided by [Datafiniti's Product Database via Kaggle](https://www.kaggle.com/datasets/datafiniti/consumer-reviews-of-amazon-products).

 The project idea was provided by Hyperion Dev within the framework of the **CoGrammar Skills Bootcamp in Data Science (Fundamentals)**.